fhlasek/SmarterPrinter/README.md

 ### Home

-The home set up can hardly be simplier.
+The home setup can hardly be simpler.

 Firstly, the printer needs to be connected to the local network and support SNMP ([Simple Network Management Protocol](https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol)).